 Originally I-66 was planned to connect to the planned alignment of Interstate 95 through Washington.
-It instead ends almost immediately after entering the District of Columbia at the Whitehurst Freeway (U.S. 29).
-After crossing the Potomac River via the Theodore Roosevelt Bridge, Interstate 66 meets the Potomac River Freeway where it turns northward along side the John F. Kennedy Center for the Performing Arts and the Watergate complex.
-The Potomac River Freeway, a short freeway between the Roosevelt Bridge and U.S. 29 (Whitehurst Freeway), was planned as a much longer route linking the unconstructed Southwest Freeway (I-695) with Interstate 270.
+Crossing the Potomac River on the Theodore Roosevelt Bridge, Interstate 66 turns northward onto the Potomac River Freeway alongside the John F. Kennedy Center for the Performing Arts and the Watergate complex.
+Planned as a much longer route linking the unconstructed Southwest Freeway (I-695) with I-70S (I-270), the Potomac River Freeway leads a short distance north to U.S. 29 (Whitehurst Freeway).
 I-66 ends with ramps to Rock Creek Parkway and U.S. 29 south while the westbound beginning is accessible from the Whitehurst Freeway east and 27th Street NW.

 Parallel U.S. Routes